Scorchin' hot summers, beaches straight out of a brochure, and the food of holiday dreams, Majorca is top spot for your next jolly.

 Want to get the lowdown on the best beaches in Majorca?
 Well, read our insider guide here and get ready to get that tan on the sand on!

-Majorca's bursting at the seams with bangin' hotels, perfect for any kind of getaway.
+Majorca's bursting at the seams with bangin' hotels, perfect for any kind of getaway from a cheap holiday to a luxury holiday.
 Whether you're planning a mahoosive family holibob, a romantic retreat with your other half, or a cheeky escape with the mates, Majorca's got you covered with top-tier spots to lay your head.
 Let's dive into the deets:

 Popular Majorca hotels